||Seychelles Beachcomber Item 2092|

 Open Drop Menu For Options

-This Beachcomber design captures the magic of the tropical Seychelle islands.
+The Beachcomber captures the essence of the tropical Seychelle islands.

-Since the islands had no indigenous population, the Seychelles became a fusion of African, Asian and European ancestry into a modern creole culture.
+The islands had no indigenous population and became a fusion of African, Asian and European ancestry becoming a creole culture.

-This blend is revealed in Seychellois food, incorporating French, Chinese, Indian and African cuisine.
+The Seychellois food, incorporates French, Chinese, Indian and African cuisines.

-French and English are official languages with Seychellois Creole being spoken by the islanders.
+French and English are official languages with the islanders speaking Seychellois Creole.

-The music of the Seychelles is equally diverse with African rhythms, European folk, French pop Mauritian, Polynesian, Indian and Greek Arcadian.
+The music is equally diverse with African rhythms, European folk, French pop Mauritian, Polynesian, Indian and Greek Arcadian.

-If you enjoy tropical beauty and a diverse cultural experience the Seychelles are hard to beat.
+For tropical beauty and diverse culture the Seychelles are hard to beat.